The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Proof of Theorem

-\begin{proof} Roughly speaking, the proof is settled by an explicit analysis of integrals involving $J$-Bessel functions.
-We first work with the tail range $N(c) > 4\pi^{2} N(n)$ and show that the sum over this range gives rise to $\mathcal{S}_{n}^{\flat}(\tilde{\psi})$.
-As was exploited in Koyama~\cite[p.790]{Koyama2001}, there follows that
+\begin{proof} We start with the treatment of the tail range $N(c) > 4\pi^{2} N(n)$ and show that the~sum over this range gives rise to $\mathcal{S}_{n}^{\flat}(\tilde{\psi})$.
+As in~\cite[p.790]{Koyama2001}, the Bessel function can be expressed as

-which is simply derived from the power series expansion of the $J$-Bessel functions.
-Therefore, $\psi$ can be recasted as
+which follows from a power series expansion of the $J$-Bessel functions.
+Hence, it holds that